Associate Head Coach

 In February 2007, Jensen received the Drake Double D Award.
 The award is presented annually to Drake letterwinners for achievements in their chosen field or endeavor and/or community service since leaving Drake.
 The Double D Award is the highest honor Drake bestows on its student-athletes.

-Jensen is also a leader in fundraising for the United Way of Johnson County.
-The 2006 campaign totaled over $2 million - with a nine percent increase in donations and a 9.7 increase in the number of donations.
-In March 2007, Jensen was named the United Way of Johnson County Volunteer of the Year for her leadership of the Emerging Philanthropists Society and the Healthy Kids School-based Clinics Imitative.
+Off the court, Jensen is a leader in fundraising for the United Way of Johnson County.
+The 2006 campaign totaled over $2 million -- with a nine percent increase in donations and a 9.7 percent increase in the number of donations.
+In 2006, she was a recipient of the Corridor Business Journal Forty Under 40 Award.
+In March 2007, Jensen was named the United Way of Johnson County Volunteer of the Year for her leadership of the Emerging Philanthropists Society and the Healthy Kids School-based Clinics Initiative.
+She served as a co-chair for this year's United Way fundraising campaign -- the campaign totaled over $2.5 million -- and has served on the United Way board and the Shelterhouse board, in addition to working with other groups in the Iowa City community.

-Jenni Fitzgerald is in her 14th season as an assistant basketball coach at the University of Iowa.
-Fitzgerald is in her 27th season in women's college basketball as a player and coach.
+Jenni Fitzgerald enters her 18th year as an assistant basketball coach at the University of Iowa and her first year as associate head coach in 2017.
+Fitzgerald is in her 31st season in women's college basketball as a player and coach.

-The native of Long Grove, IA, has helped guide Iowa to 12 postseason appearances, including 10 NCAA Tournament berths.
-During her time at Iowa, the Hawkeyes won the 2001 Big Ten Tournament championship and the 2008 Big Ten regular season title.
-She has also helped lead Iowa to nine first-division finishes in the Big Ten.
+The native of Long Grove, Iowa, has helped guide Iowa to 16 postseason appearances, including 12 NCAA Tournament berths.
+Iowa has earned 10 consecutive postseason invitations (eight NCAA and two WNIT).
+During her time at Iowa, the Hawkeyes have claimed the 2001 Big Ten Tournament championship and the 2008 Big Ten regular season title.
+She has also helped lead Iowa to 11 upper division finishes in the Big Ten, and its first Sweet Sixteen appearance since 1996 in 2015.

 Under Fitzgerald's tutelage, Iowa's perimeter players have garnered numerous awards.
-She has coached 11 players to a total of 25 All-Big Ten honors, including seven first team selections and the 2010 Big Ten Freshman of the Year (Printy).
+She has coached 13 players to a total of 29 All-Big Ten honors, including 10 first team selections and the 2010 Big Ten Freshman of the Year (Jaime Printy).
 Melissa Dixon was also named Big Ten Sixth Player of the Year in 2013.
-She has also mentored four players that received all-district honors and three honorable mention All-Americans (Consuegra, Alexander and Printy).
+Fitzgerald has also mentored six players that received all-district honors and four honorable mention All-Americans (Cara Consuegra, Kachine Alexander, Printy, and Samantha Logic).
+In 2016, freshman Tania Davis was named to the Big Ten All-Freshman Team.

-Four former Hawkeye guards that Fitzgerald coached continued their playing careers in the WNBA, including Cara Consuegra, Lindsey Meder, Crystal Smith and Kachine Alexander.
+Four former Hawkeye guards that Fitzgerald coached continued their playing careers in the WNBA, including Cara Consuegra, Lindsey Meder, Crystal Smith, Kachine Alexander, and Samantha Logic.

 Fitzgerald is very familiar with both Lisa Bluder and fellow assistant Jan Jensen, both of whom she coached with for eight years at Drake University prior to coming to Iowa.